Mikey-E/deaddrop-js/README.md

 - sending messages to a user which doesn’t exist

 Other Notes:
-- timestamps on log statements seem like a good idea but it was not asked for at this time so it shall not be implemented at this time.
+- ~~timestamps on log statements seem like a good idea but it was not asked for at this time so it shall not be implemented at this time.~~ Timestamps are now implemented.
 - assuming that for privacy, no message content should be in logs.

 ## Mitigation